LSA Departments, Programs and Centers || Other U-M Units

 Latin American and Caribbean Studies (LACS) || Department website || Faculty Advisors

-LACS works with departments all across LSA, including Anthropology, History, and Romance Languages, to offer students a wide perspective on the peoples, cultures, literatures, and histories of the countries of Latin American and the Caribbean.
+The Program in Latin American and Caribbean Studies works with departments all across LSA, including Anthropology, History, and Romance Languages, to offer students a wide perspective on the peoples, cultures, literatures, and histories of the countries of Latin American and the Caribbean.
 A LACS degree tells people that you have received a well-rounded, academically sound, interdisciplinary training in broad aspects of the region's society and culture.
 Most LSA classes on the region and the many countries that comprise it, whether offered by anthropology, economics, history, political science, screen arts and cultures, Spanish, or other departments, count towards a LACS degree.
-LACS offers three undergraduate degree options: the LACS minor, the LACS major program, and the LACS Honors major.
+LACS offers three undergraduate options: the LACS minor, the LACS major program, and the LACS Honors major.
 Proficiency in Spanish or Portuguese is an important requirement of the LACS major.
-The Program offers instruction in the Quechua language and sponsors an Intensive Summer Quechua Language Study in Cusco, Peru.
+The program offers instruction in the Quechua language and sponsors an Intensive Summer Quechua Language Study in Cusco, Peru.

 Latina/Latino Studies || Department website